Managing AI workloads on Compute virtual machines with SkyPilot

 ## How to delete the created resources

 Some of the created resources are chargeable.
-If you do not need them, delete these resources, so Nebius AI Cloud does not charge for them:
+If you don't need them, delete these resources, so Nebius AI Cloud doesn't charge for them:

 * Delete VMs and GPU clusters that SkyPilot created for all tasks in this tutorial: